PinguinLars/PinguinLars/README.md

 ## Who am I?
 My name is PinguinLars, but you can call me Pinguin (or Penguin) or Lars.
 I'm a student who wants to learn how to code in Java and other languages.
-I'm Dutch and that is my first language, but I can speak Englisch fine.
+I'm Dutch and that is my first language, but I can speak English fine.

 ## My goals
 I want to learn Java, but also other things like how to make a website or how to make an app.